Citation, DOI & article data

 - second most common

-- characterised by diffuse left ventricular wall thickening with associated decrease in left ventricular cavity size
+- characterized by diffuse left ventricular wall thickening with associated decrease in left ventricular cavity size

 - diagnosis should be made in the absence of a secondary cause like hypertension, aortic stenosis, or the patient being an endurance athlete

 apical hypertrophic cardiomyopathy (Yamaguchi syndrome)

 - left ventricular wall thickening is predominantly confined to the apex giving characteristic 'ace of spades' appearance

 - apical thickness ≥15 mm